City and Regional Planning (CPLN)

 1 Course Unit

-CPLN 7500 Advance Transportation Seminar
+CPLN 7500 Advanced Transportation Seminar

 Air transportation is a fascinating multi-disciplinary area of transportation bringing together business, planning, engineering, and policy.
 In this course, we explore the air transportation system from multiple perspectives through a series of lessons and case studies.
 Topics will include airport and intercity multimodal environmental planning, network design and reliability, air traffic management and recovery from irregular operations, airline operations, economics, and fuel, air transportation sustainability, and land use issues related to air transportation systems.
 This course will introduce concepts in economics and behavioral modeling, operations research, statistics, environmental planning, and human factors that are used in aviation and are applicable to other transportations systems.
 The course will emphasize learning through lessons, guest lecturers, case studies of airport development and an individual group and research project.